 613-Graduation Requirements

-- 600 Series: Education Programs
+• 600 Series: Education Programs

-Rationale | Date Approved/Revised |
+Rationale Date Approved/Revised

-The purpose of this policy is to set forth requirements for graduation from the school district |
+The purpose of this policy is to set forth requirements for graduation from the school district

 1) Statement of Policy

-The policy of the school district is that all students entering grade 8 must demonstrate, as determined by the school district, their satisfactory completion of the credit requirements and their understanding of academic standards.
+The policy of the school district is that all students must demonstrate, as determined by the school district, their satisfactory completion of the credit requirements and their understanding of academic standards.
 The school district must adopt graduation requirements that meet or exceed state graduation General requirements established in law or rule.

 2) Definitions

-B. “Credit” means a student’s successful completion of an academic year of study and a student’s mastery of the applicable subject matter, as determined by the school district.
+A. “Credit” means a student’s successful completion of an academic year of study and a student’s mastery of the applicable subject matter, as determined by the school district.

-E. “English language learners” or “ELL” student means an individual whose first language is not English and whose test performance may be negatively impacted by lack of English language proficiency.
+B. “English language learners” or “ELL” student means an individual whose first language is not English and whose test performance may be negatively impacted by lack of English language proficiency.

 3) District Assessment Coordinator